temporal-community/miab-build-invincible-apps-java/README.md

 The more you speak, the more engaged the audience will be.
 We have provided scripts in areas below if you need them, but feel free to explain it in your own way if you feel comfortable doing so.

+**Note:** This application differs from other Meetup in a Boxes due to Temporal Springboot library.
+The patterns that are used with Springboot vary slightly from the patterns that are present with other Temporal Java applications.
+These differences will be mentioned in the slides, but are not worth going into too much detail.
+The primary difference is the Worker auto registration.
+Workflows, Activities, and Timers are implemented as expected.

 ### Running the Application

-The sample application requires three terminal windows and a browser to run.
+The sample application requires two terminal windows and a browser to run.
 You can either open three separate terminals, or use a terminal multiplex such as `screen` or `tmux` to manage your terminals.

 1. In the first terminal, ensure your Temporal Service is running.